0clank/C-Logger/README.md

 ## Features
 ### Logger
 > Logs the string in that format: {{ time }}  {{ type }} [{ file }}]: {{ string }}
+> Logs the string to a file if .enableExport was called

 #### How to create and configure
 Create an instance of the logger